Mayankkatheriya/Assignment_8-YouTube_UI/README.md

 HTML part:\
 Inside the "videos" div:

-"h1": This sets a heading for the section, indicating "Recommended."\
+"h1": This heading signifies the "Recommended" section.\
-"div class='videos_conatiner'": This div contains video content.\
+"div class='videos_conatiner'": Within the "videos" section, there's a div to hold video content.
-"div class='video'": Each div represents a single video.\
-"div class='video_thumbnail'": Inside the video div, this div contains the video's thumbnail.\
-"img src='URL' alt=''": An image is shown with a URL and an empty alt attribute.

 CSS part:

+.videos:

+Utilizes a light gray background color.\
+Takes up the full width and height of its container.\
+Allows vertical scrolling overflow.\
+Adds padding on top and bottom (15px) and on the sides (15px).\
+Displays a top border (1px) with a light gray color.

+h1:

+Sets the font size to 20px.\
+Adds a bottom margin of 10px.\
+Specifies the text color as a dark gray shade.

+.videos_container:

+Uses flexbox for layout.\
+Arranges elements in a row, with equal spacing around them.\
+Enables wrapping of elements to the next line when needed.\
 ![image](https://github.com/Mayankkatheriya/Assignment_8-YouTube_UI/assets/128832286/ce5404d1-d28c-4d1a-bfa8-473816a7dea9)
 \
 \